Meetmendapara09/Web_Technology/README.md

-# ZenVedaSync - Course Website Project
+# ZenVedaSync - E-Learning Website

 ## Project Overview
-ZenVedaSync is a cutting-edge course website designed to blend the ancient wisdom of Indian Vedas with modern technology, catering to the Gen Z audience.
-This platform offers a range of free and premium courses, featuring coin-based rewards, secure payment options, user authentication, and detailed progress tracking.
+ZenVedaSync is an innovative e-learning platform that merges the ancient wisdom of Indian Vedas with modern technology, specifically designed for the Gen Z audience.
+The site offers a diverse selection of free and premium courses, featuring secure payment options, user authentication, and comprehensive progress tracking to enhance the learning experience.

 **CSE-D**